RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-the-batch-determinations-app.md

 parent: How-to guides
 ---

-# How to use the Batch Determinations App
+# Determinations - How to use the Batch Determinations App

 {: .no_toc }